gesellkammer/zaehmungen-performance/README.md

 * This will start the csound-engine and a puredata patch for the gui
 * Puredata is only used for gui (no audio)

+5. Configure midi
+   * With the patch running, click on "CONFIG"
+   * This should open the configuration file in a suitable text editor
+   * Otherwise, open the file `~/.zaehmungen/userconfig.json`
+   * Modify the value for CC_gainchange to match the CC sent by the expression pedal
+   * Modify the value for CC_sustain to match the CC sent by the sustain pedal
+   * "volpedal_curve" is an exponential factor applied to the midi values to change the mapping between midi and dB gain.
+6. Other customizations:
+   * RANDOM: this changes the randomness of the grains distribution
+   * COMPRESS: how much to compress audio.
+Adjust gain accordingly (`MAX_DB`, `MIN_DB`)